Knuxfan24/KnuxLib/README.md

 - [Message Table (Sonic2010/BlueBlur) (.xtb)](KnuxLib/Engines/Hedgehog/MessageTable_2010.cs) reading, writing, JSON serialisation and JSON deserialisation.

+- [Message Table (Sonic2013) (.xtb)](KnuxLib/Engines/Hedgehog/MessageTable_2013.cs) reading, writing, JSON serialisation and JSON deserialisation.

+> **Note**
+> Sonic Lost World has two main message tables, one of them writes in a binary identical fashion to the source file, but the other has mistakes in the BINA Footer.
+This implementation has also not being tested in game due to HedgeArcPack seemingly corrupting the UI pac files containing the xtb2 files when trying to resave them.

 - [Point Cloud (.pccol/.pcmodel/.pcrt)](KnuxLib/Engines/Hedgehog/PointCloud.cs) reading, writing, JSON serialisation and JSON deserialisation.

 - [Sector Visibility Collision (.bin.svcol)](KnuxLib/Engines/Hedgehog/SectorVisibilityCollision.cs) reading, writing, JSON serialisation and JSON deserialisation.